nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

+**Team size:** 5

 1. **Command Consistency Improvements:**
-    * Standardize the behavior of the `delete` command to reset the person list post-execution, aligning with the current behavior of `add` and `edit` commands.
+    * Standardize the behavior of the `delete` command to reset the Person List Panel post-execution, aligning with the current behavior of `add` and `edit` commands.
 This change will improve user experience by providing consistent feedback and list visibility.
 2. **Email Validation Enhancement:**
     * Refine the email validity checks to include verification of the domain, ensuring that the email not only contains an '@' symbol followed by any alphanumeric characters, but also follows a valid format with a recognized domain.
 This enhancement aims to reduce incorrect/invalid email entries and improve data integrity.
 3. **Email Search Logic Enhancement:**